dakbar/dakbar.github.io/index.md

 ## What I Do

-I am an IoT-focused engineer with experience in cybersecurity, DevSecOps, and cloud infrastructure.
+I am an IoT-focused engineer with experience in cybersecurity, python, and cloud infrastructure.
 I’ve worked on secure CI/CD pipelines, Kubernetes-based microservices, and security monitoring in high-assurance environments across government and defense projects.

 ## Resume